pubnub/ruby/README.md

 PAM allows you to grant read and write access basing on channels and auth_keys.
 Every pam event requires :secret_key (Remember!
 You should set it while initializing pubnub)

-PAM actions could take :presence option instead of @channel, that will grant/revoke/audit permissions on given presence channel.
+PAM actions could take :presence option, that will grant/revoke/audit permissions on given presence channel.
+:presence option can be used along with :channel.

 ##### Audit
 ```ruby